Nalipas/Book-Search-Engine/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-The application can be run locally, or you can head to Render(LINK) to see the applicaiton hosted on a server.
+The application can be run locally, or in your browser.

-_For more examples, please refer to the [Documentation](https://example.com)_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>